-This summer school holidays at Ivy & Jack kids eat free on Sundays!
-Kids will enjoy the breakfast buffet or Kids Lunch & Dinner Menu for free when dining with adult.
+This Easter school holidays at Ivy & Jack kids eat free!
+Kids will enjoy the breakfast buffet or Kids Favourites items for free when dining with adult.
 Max 2 children per adult.

 8. Palace Cinemas – School Holiday Special

 Sometimes it’s hard to get the kids to settle and that means it’s movie time.
 They’ll love Palace Cinema Raine Square and so will you!
 It’s not your typical cinema.
 It’s a little bit snazzy and has everything you could need.
 Sit back and relax while the kids enjoy their movie… and you enjoy a cheeky glass of wine.
 Wins all round!
 Best of all, in the school holidays you can treat the whole family to $11 tickets to certain kids films. *T&Cs apply.

 Kings Park is a kid’s dream come true.
 With some of Perth’s best playgrounds, there are so many things to climb and explore.
 The Rio Tinto Naturescape is always a favourite – but be warned, the kids will get a bit dirty!
 We’ve written a list of some of the best things to do at Kings Park.
 Pack yourself a picnic and head over.

 The Perth Mint is a favourite among the little ones.
 Who wouldn’t want to see pure gold being heated to molten temperatures then poured into a gold bar!?
 It’ll leave the kids amazed and wanting more.
 There is plenty to do at the Perth Mint, take a wander through the gold exhibition or stop to see the one tonne gold coin in all it’s glory.
 They also offer guided heritage walks of the building, the secure vault and the original melting house.
 Best of all, you can get free entry for one child (aged 4 – 15) when accompanied by a paying adult with our VIK wristband.